-‘London, 1802’ by William Wordsworth opens with the line, “Milton! thou shouldst be living at this hour” eulogizes John Milton.
 Composed in 1802, as the title suggests, it is published in his collection Poems, in Two Volumes, published in 1807.
-Wordsworth, who is known for his admiration for nature and the life connected to nature, takes the role of a critique on modern England.
+Wordsworth, who is known for his admiration for nature, takes on the role of critiquing modern England.
 He looks back at the seventeenth century as a happier time.

 Explore London, 1802